 Fees charged to patients were increasing as a consequence and so private obstetrics was becoming very expensive for pregnant women.
 A number of obstetricians had to cease working as the overheads in running an obstetrics practice were greater than their income.
 Most private obstetrics in country areas ceased.
 In April 2002, Australia’s biggest medical indemnity insurer, United Medical Protection (UMP), announced it was becoming non-viable and appointed a provisional liquidator.
 That meant most doctors were exposed and were not protected personally from what could be massive payouts (in obstetrics it could be millions of dollars) if sued.
 I remember those times well and personally know of obstetrician colleagues who ceased practice.
 That meant that unless there was a solution urgently found, most private obstetricians would have to cease practice as the potential risks if sued was too great.

-There were multiple reasons for the spiralling insurance costs including a largely unregulated legal system that resulted in an increasing incidence of litigation and huge payouts.
+There were multiple reasons for the spiralling insurance costs including a largely unregulated legal system that resulted in an increased incidence of litigation and huge payouts.
 As well, there were other factors such as in September 2001 the demise of HIH Insurance, which was Australia’s second largest insurance company and was the re-insurer for UMP.

 The Howard Federal Government addressed this huge crisis a number of ways:

 - The Federal Government gave United a $35 million lifeline to prop up UMP.